-ABOUT THE PROJECT PRODUCER FORM Building a State of Creativity is an independent non-profit organisation.
+Now, where is Jyttes Hytte, the super-secret Giant hiding?
+Head back to the Mandurah Visitor Centre with all your symbols, and put them in the special code-breaker, to discover how to find this Giant.
+Wannes Viert Maa ABOUT THE PROJECT PRODUCER FORM Building a State of Creativity is an independent non-profit organisation.
 We collaborate with Western Australians to explore how creativity sparks cultural development and community transformation, inspires learning and social connection, and generates artistic and economic opportunity.
-We have offices and an exhibition space in Perth, and we manage the Spinifex Hill Studio in South Hedland, supporting the arts practices of the only Aboriginal artist collective in the wider Hedland area.
-Alongside our collaborations with artists and art centres, we also run the Scribblers Festival of literature for young people, and a schools-based creative learning program, Creative Schools.
+We have offices and a gallery in Perth, and we manage the Spinifex Hill Studio in South Hedland, supporting the arts practices of the only Aboriginal artist collective in the wider Hedland area.
+Alongside our collaborations with artists and art centres, we also run the Scribblers Festival of literature for young people, and a schoolsbased creative learning program, Creative Schools.
 Through large-scale cultural tourism experiences like The Giants of Mandurah, we foster local and global exchange, helping to establish the building blocks for a thriving Western Australian cultural tourism economy.
 Previous FORM projects like Field of Light: Avenue of Honour (Albany 2018-19), and the PUBLIC Silo Trail have shown that public art, when combined with place and story, can have an enduring tourism and economic impact.
 Experiences like these catch the interest of non-traditional arts audiences, and help encourage local communities to own, direct and sustain tourism-related initiatives.

-form.net.au

-$\underline{the goods shed claremont.com}$

-spinifexhillstudio.com.au

-creativeschools.com.au

-scribblersfestival.com.au

-publicsilotrail.com

-tracksweshare.com.au
+To find out more about what we do, visit us at FORM Gallery, our exhibition space in Claremont, Perth, or check out our websites: form.net.au spinifexhillstudio.com.au creativeschools.com.au scribblersfestival.com.au publicsilotrail.com tracksweshare.com.au